fluxcd/flux2/docs/cmd/flux_bootstrap_github.md

       --branch string                          default branch (for GitHub this must match the default branch setting for the organization) (default "main")
-      --ca-file string                         path to TLS CA file used for validating self-signed certificates --cluster-domain string                  internal cluster domain (default "cluster.local") --components strings                     list of components, accepts comma-separated values (default [source-controller,kustomize-controller,helm-controller,notification-controller])
+      --ca-file string                         path to TLS CA file used for validating self-signed certificates --cluster-domain string                  internal cluster domain (default "cluster.local") --commit-message-appendix string         string to add to the commit messages, e.g. '[ci skip]' --components strings                     list of components, accepts comma-separated values (default [source-controller,kustomize-controller,helm-controller,notification-controller])
       --components-extra strings               list of components in addition to those supplied or defaulted, accepts comma-separated values
       --context string                         kubernetes context to use